Caffeine and ADHD: What You Should Know

 Improved focus and better emotional management

-Adults who consume caffeine regularly may develop some level of dependence.
+Adults who consume caffeine or drink coffee regularly may develop some level of dependence.
 This means that on the days when they cannot use caffeine, they may experience withdrawal symptoms such as headaches, anxiety, tremors, and anxiety.
 If this is something that is of concern to you, then maybe consider a different stimulant that is similar to caffeine.

-Since caffeine represses adenosine receptors, someone who consumes coffee may struggle to sleep at night.
+Since caffeine represses adenosine receptors, someone who consumes coffee may have trouble sleeping at night.
 They may stop producing the required amount of organic chemicals needed to support a full night’s rest.

-The mixture of ADHD medication and caffeine could lead to some side effects including nausea, abdominal pains, anxiety, and dizziness .
+The mixture of ADHD medication and caffeine could lead to some side effects including nausea or upset stomach, abdominal pains, anxiety, and dizziness .

 Caffeine can be overstimulating to a child and cause nervousness or anxiety.
 There is no current proven guideline for how much coffee is ingestible for children.
 This means that an at-home dosage could easily be more than they need, leading to side effects such as jitters.

-If you choose to explore the benefits of caffeine for managing ADHD symptoms or sources similar to caffeine, here are the best sources to consider.
+If you choose to explore the benefits of caffeine for managing ADHD symptoms or sources similar to caffeine, here are the best sources to consider:

 Green tea provides a gentle, steady source of stimulation.
-It contains less caffeine than coffee (or even black tea) but still gets the job done.
 It also supplies the body with antioxidants which is great for overall health.
 Green tea for ADHD is the best option to ease your body into caffeine use .

 Coffee is the most popular source of caffeine and can be found easily.
-Adults should avoid drinking more than four cups a day to prevent nasty side effects .
+However, adults should avoid drinking more than four cups of coffee a day to prevent nasty side effects .
 Coffee for kids with ADHD will depend on personal judgment as there is no proven safe amount for consumption.

-There are several soda options, including cola drinks and Mountain Dew, to get your dose of caffeine.
+There are several soda options, including cola drinks and Mountain Dew, to get your preferred caffeine affect.
 One forum page shows several parents claiming that Mountain Dew for ADHD works effectively in their children.
-However, remember that soda contains sugars and acids that can be bad for health.
-Use sparingly if at all.

-Other sources of caffeine include caffeine pills, chocolate, and protein bars.
-It’s important to do your research and find the option that best fits your needs or your child’s needs.
+Other sources of caffeine include caffeine pills, caffeine chewing gum, chocolate, and protein bars.
+It’s important to do your research and find the option that best fits your needs.